 Sendblaster is a program for email marketing campaigns.
 They have 130+ email templates for a wide range of purposes.
 The downside is that you have to download and install the program (it isn’t SaaS).
 The upside is that the download is free.

 Antwort provides two simple responsive email templates.
 They are “minimalist in design for maximum customizability,” which means you may need to know a little HTML.
 But they work across all email clients, even very old ones.
-Like this content?
-Check out our guide to the best tools for boosting your office productivity:

 Share this Post